-In this blog, we are going to introduce you to some of the most popular social media scheduling and publishing tools and an insightful list of their pros and cons to make it easy for you.
-Hang on- we have more; we have added a comparison list of every feature to make it easy for you to select the scheduling tool that supercharges your social media management activities.
+In this blog, we shall walk you through some of the most popular social media scheduling and publishing tools.
+We have also added a comparison list of every feature to select social media posting tools for supercharging your social media management activities.

 As Erik Qualman rightly stated – We don’t have a choice on whether we do social media.
 The real tricky one is, How do we choose the Right Social Media Scheduling Tool?